egraether/Tau.js/README.md

 ### Support ###

-If you want to support **Tau.js**, leave a comment on our support issue #1 or contribute another example.
+If you want to support **Tau.js**, leave a comment on the [support issue](https://github.com/egraether/Tau.js/issues/1) or contribute another example.